Battle over police records reaches California appeals court

-The First Amendment Coalition and KQED News, which initially sued Becerra’s office, sought the records because the state Department of Justice independently investigates alleged wrongdoing in police departments around the state and holds the largest repository of such records.

-Becerra argued against duplicating the release of records created by local agencies that are already obligated to disclose under the law.
-He also said it would create an “onerous task” for his office to vet and redact sensitive information that may compromise an ongoing investigation.
+But the attorney’s general’s office, which is a repository for years of local police investigations, has continued fighting.

+At a news conference earlier in the week, Becerra said his office has released pre-2019 documents on agents from its Division of Law Enforcement.
+He doesn’t oppose the release of older documents involving local agencies but said those agencies should be the ones to disclose them.

-“It would grind to a halt so many of the other things we have to do if all of a sudden we have to redirect our resources away from law enforcement and public safety to do data assessment and release of information that other agencies already are doing,” Becerra told reporters in Sacramento earlier this week.
+“For us it would be an onerous obligation to have to redo what the (local) agency is already obligated to do,” he said.
+“It would grind to a halt so many of the other things we have to do if all of a sudden we have to redirect our resources away from law enforcement and public safety to do data assessment and release of information that other agencies already are doing.”

+Risher submitted to the appeals court evidence that some agencies may have or did destroy records of internal affairs before the law took effect.
+He said it was possible those records may still reside at the attorney general’s office because California law requires state agencies to hold onto records longer than local governments.

+The California Reporting Project, a coalition of 40 media outlets, was formed to mine documents made available by the new law.
+Its members have filed hundreds of public records records seeking police records.

 The appeals court in San Francisco has up to 90 days to decide on Becerra’s appeal.